-Those going must have a valid and current passport (required at least 60 days prior to departure).
+Those going must have a valid and current passport (required at least 90 days prior to departure and good for six months past the return date).
 Trip includes multiple walking tours, climbing steps/hills and walking on uneven surfaces.
 Participants with mobility issues should carefully consider signing up for the trip.

 "When I first heard about the trip to France & Spain I knew I had to find a way to go.
 I have wanted to travel overseas but never had time to plan something out.
 As soon as we landed in France, I knew my life was Changed.
 Every city we went to was absolutely breathtaking.
 As an Architecture student, I couldn’t wait to see all of these famous buildings in person.
 Textbooks do not do these buildings justice!"

 “Signing up for this travel study was one of the best decisions I have ever made.
 The trip was full of exciting adventures and gave us a chance to walk through history.
 One of the biggest surprises was the way the cities functioned.
 Paris, Barcelona and Madrid were all extremely densely populated areas yet did not dominate the surrounding landscape.”

 “Signing up for a Travel Study lends first to the excitement of traveling away from home and exploring other cultures of the world and in our case the Architecture of the world.
 For me, that was the most exciting part of the trip, realizing that we would be seeing some of the buildings that I recently studied in ACH 221 & 222.
 The first thought I had when we landed other than making sure I got my first espresso, was - Wow!, I’m in another country!”

 "After seeing the amazing buildings and gardens I am becoming more aware of architecture everywhere.
 Every place we went to was beautiful to walk through and the food was amazing.
 My favorite places would have to be Avignon and Carcassonne, I wish could have spent more time there."